 Our PHN recognises the current bushfire crisis in Australia, including bushfires that occurred in the Darling Downs and West Moreton region in late 2019, which continues to have a significant impact on communities directly and indirectly.

 This page is designed to assist health professionals to link patients in with appropriate mental health services.

-Available services - Darling Downs and West Moreton
+- Mind Australia (All communities in the Darling Downs and West Moreton PHN region)

 Medicare Bushfire Recovery Intiative

 Individuals, families and emergency response personnel affected by the bushfires are eligible to receive Medicare rebates for up to 10 psychological therapy sessions through GPs, psychologists and other mental health professionals through the Medicare Bushfire Recovery Initiative.
 Eligible patients can be referred without a Mental Health Treatment plan to ensure anyone can access these services quickly or access them at a time that suits them.

 - The new items are available to all people living in the community and there is no age restriction